 The organization helps people with disabilities become entrepreneurs by providing market-aligned skills training and startup funds or supplies.
 We also develop partnerships with microfinance institutions to promote financial services that are accessible.

 People with disabilities commonly encounter significant barriers, including discrimination and inaccessible workplaces, when trying to obtain waged employment.
 Humanity & Inclusion works to overcome these challenges by partnering with companies and job placement services and providing employees with disability the training needed to succeed on the job.

 Economic Social Protection

 People with disabilities are disproportionately represented amongst the extreme and ultra-poor.
-To end extreme and ultra-poverty for people with disabilities globally, HI works to build and strengthen safety nets for people with disabilities and vulnerable populations in low and middle income countries.
+To end extreme and ultra-poverty for people with disabilities globally, HI works to build and strengthen safety nets for people with disabilities and populations living in extreme hardship in low and middle income countries.
 Practical examples of this include helping people with disabilities access preexisting government social services and implementing cash transfer programs.
 HI also implements a specific type of social protection scheme called the disability inclusive graduation model.
-More information on this can be found
+More information on this can be found.